fiskWasTaken/gonav/README.md

 * Android Wear support -- anyone got a Smartwatch?
 * There are no unit tests.
 I wanted to set up some instrumental test cases first thing, but I couldn't figure out how to get it working.
 If someone can figure that out so we can keep this automatically tested to a degree, that would be nice.
+* Could we get this working on KitKat?
+Something worth investigating.

 ## License